lukso-network/tools-mock-relayer/README.md

 Skeleton example Transaction Relayer Service according to [LSP15-TransactionRelayServiceAPI](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-15-TransactionRelayServiceAPI.md) API specification.

+This application is a starter project for an LSP15 Transaction Relayer Service for example and testing purposes and should not be considered production ready.

+This application does not include any authentication, quota or nonce management.
+A real Transaction Relayer Service should consider how to manage signer key nonces appropriately to be able to handle concurrent transactions.

 ## Usage

 To begin sending transaction with the Dummy Transaction Relayer create a `.env` file to hold configuration parameters: